Charles the Bold: Prelude

-Residents of Neuss endured the constant bombardment, and refused to surrender even though their food had been reduced from cows to snails and weeds.
-Their resistance gained admiration from all the contemporary chronicles.
-Emperor Frederick was slow to amass an army.
-When he had gathered 20,000 German forces in Spring 1475, he took seventeen days to march from Cologne to Zons, their encampment.
-Charles was constantly petitioned by his brother-in-law, Edward IV of England, to leave the siege and join Edward in fighting the French.
-But in the face of the Emperor's forces, Charles did not want to withdraw and lose face.
-The Emperor had no desire to fight the Burgundians and limited his involvement in the conflict to a few skirmishes.
-The conflict quickly came to an end after an emissary from the Pope threatened both sides with excommunication, and all parties signed a peace treaty on 29 May 1475.
+Emperor Frederick was slow to assemble an army.
+After gathering 20,000 German forces in spring 1475, he took seventeen days to march from Cologne to Zons, where his army encamped.
+The emperor had no desire to fight the Burgundians and limited his involvement to a few skirmishes.
+The conflict quickly ended after a papal emissary threatened both sides with excommunication, and all parties signed a peace treaty on 29 May 1475.